janis-commerce/api-list/README.md

 ### get customParameters()

-This allows you to set custom **query parameters** for your API, it must contain the names (keys) and and data type (values) of the custom parameters that the API will receive.
+This allows you to set custom **query parameters** for your API.

+Can be customized by passing an object with the following properties:
+- `name`: (string) The name of the custom param.
+This property is required.
+- `valueMapper`: (function) A function to be called on the filter's value.
+This is optional.

 The `customParameters` and its values will be in `this.data` to use them in your API.

 For example: